drewbarontini/tmcss-book/source/define.md

 ![Screenshot](define-dribbble-shot.png)

 Ah, the Dribbble shot.
 We're all (most likely) very familiar with it.
-How would we have marked this up *initially* with the advent of "modular" CSS?
+How would we have structured our CSS *initially* with the advent of "modular" CSS?

 ```html
 <div class="shot">